Skip to Content

 Sign Out of Apple Music and Sign Back In

-You could also try signing out of the Apple Music app and signing back in if you’re continuing to have problems with being asked for your password repeatedly.
+You could also try signing out of the Apple Music app and signing back in if you continue to receive repeated password requests.

 To sign out of Apple Music, follow the below instructions:

-You are now signed out of Apple Music; try logging back in to see if the password error has now been fixed.
+You are now signed out of Apple Music.
+Try logging back in to see if this fixes the password issue.

 Sign Out of Apple ID and Sign Back In

-Along similar lines to the last fix, we recommend signing out of your Apple ID if you’re still being asked for your Apple Music password.
+Along similar lines to the last fix, we recommend signing out of your Apple ID.

 To do this, check out the below steps: